This post may contain affiliate links. See my disclosure policy.

 To make this cheesy zucchini bread recipe,

 First things first, start by preheating your oven to 350 degrees F and spray a 9 x 5 bread loaf tin with non-stick cooking spray.
-Next, in a large bowl whisk together the dry ingredients – flour, baking powder, baking soda, sugar, and salt.
+Next, in a large bowl, whisk together the dry ingredients – flour, baking powder, baking soda, sugar, and salt.
 Set aside.
-In a separate bowl combine the buttermilk and egg.
+In a separate bowl, combine the buttermilk and egg.
 Whisk well to combine, then add the butter to the buttermilk mixture.

 With the wet and dry ingredients prepared, add the buttermilk mixture to the flour mixture and mix until just combined.
 Do not over-mix!
 Stir in the shredded cheddar cheese, shredded zucchini, and chopped chives.

-Finally, transfer mixture to your prepared loaf pan and transfer to the oven.
+Finally, transfer the mixture to your prepared loaf pan and transfer to the oven.
 Bake for approximately 60 minutes, or until a toothpick inserted into the center comes out clean.
-Allow the bread to cool for at least 10 minutes before inverting over a cooling rack to remove from the loaf pan.
+Allow the bread to cool for at least 10 minutes before inverting it over a cooling rack to remove it from the loaf pan.

 Tips and Tricks